romland/Troves/README.md

 ## 💻 Development & Under the Hood
 **Stack**
-SvelteKit 5, PWA, Prisma, SQLite, Tailwind, TypeScript, LLMs + various ML models.
+Svelte 5, PWA, Prisma, SQLite, Tailwind, TypeScript, LLMs + various ML models.

 **A Note on Terminology**
 While the UI refers to your top-level databases as "Troves", the underlying database schema still calls them "Inventories".
 Furthermore, the bulk camera feature is called "Multi-Scan" in the UI, but referred to as "Collections" in the code.
 I mention this because there is bound to be confusion if you start poking around the repo.